Learn

 A Material is another possible unit.

 RepeatFlow chooses the Material as the main scheduled unit because many learners do not study from cards first.
-They study from lessons, articles, videos, notes, and documents.
+They study from lessons, articles, videos, notes, PDFs, examples, and documents.

 Why this matters